 Even though my school district had very limited assistive technology resources, my TVI would tell me how essential assistive technology is.
 They also taught me why I should know the ins and outs of all of my devices.
 Eventually, I would train people to use various devices.

 An IEP is a document that says that a student must receive accommodations for their disability under federal law.
 Theoretically, this would mean IEPs are followed all of the time, but that isn’t the case.
 My TVI would tell me that I can’t go to the school board every time my teacher forgets to enlarge something.
 After all, teachers are people too.
 Instead, I was told to make my own accessible materials.

 It’s up to you to get good grades

-My classwork may not have been enlarged and my teacher informed me they weren’t going to enlarge it for me, but that doesn’t mean I am entitled to an automatic passing grade, since I didn’t actually learn anything.
+There were times when enlarged and my teacher informed me they weren’t going to enlarge it for me.
+That didn’t mean I am entitled to an automatic passing grade, since I didn’t actually learn anything.
 I was told it was my own problem that I didn’t get the assignment done, regardless of the circumstances.
 This actually helped me in college, because I frequently find myself creating my own accessible materials in class.

 Be a trailblazer

-I was the only student in my school that accessed the general curriculum with low vision, so that meant all eyes were on me.
+I was the only student in my school that accessed the general curriculum with low vision.
+That meant all eyes were on me.
 My TVI encouraged me to be the best student I could be, and be as unforgettable as possible.
-Because of the legacy I left at my school, there are many more resources now for students with vision impairments in my school district.
+Because of the legacy I left at my school, there are many more resources now for students with vision impairments.

 High school is temporary

-Whenever I got frustrated with my teachers, my TVI would remind me that high school is temporary, and I will be graduating and eventually going to college soon.
-This especially helped on the more difficult days when I thought having an IEP was stupid- read more about that here.
+Whenever I got frustrated with my teachers, my TVI would remind me that high school is temporary.
+I would be graduating and eventually going to college in the future.
+This especially helped on the more difficult days when I thought having an IEP was stupid.